wthollingsworth/portfolio/home.md

 I've been excited about computers and all of the opportunities they can create since I was five or six years old using my grandmother's computer to play solitaire or browse the web with Compuserve.
-My excitement for education however, was a happy accident.
-I was appointed Head TA in graduate school.
-As an introvert, the idea of leading a room of twenty or so people didn't excite me at first.
-But over time I found that guiding these students through their work was one of the most rewarding experiences I've ever had, and one that has influenced my career path.
-My experiences teaching and mentoring have made me a better collaborator and communicator.
+Later, my excitement for education arose once I was appointed Head TA in graduate school.
+The idea of leading a room of twenty or so people didn't excite me at first, but over time I found that guiding students through their work was one of the most rewarding experiences I've ever had.
+My experiences teaching and mentoring have served to make me a better collaborator and communicator, and kept me familiar with essential data structures and algorithms.
+Now, I want to use my skills to help make software that cultivates student success and equitable learning experiences, and allows teachers to spend more time on what really matters: teaching.

-Most of my programming experience has been with C and C++ with an object oriented methodology, but I have also worked extensively with Java, Python, and Javascript and am always excited to learn more.
+Most of my programming experience has been with an object oriented methodology in languages like C and C++, but I have also worked extensively with Java, Python, and Javascript.
+That said, I am always excited to learn more; I'm currently working to pick up Express.JS, MongoDB + Mongoose, and Rust as well.

 ### Work Experience